javier-arango/opencv-face-detection/README.md

 cv2.destroyAllWindows()  # Destroy all the windows
 ```

-## Note
+## Note :pencil:
-Some of the function that you saw you can find it in the documantation.
+* Some of the function that you saw were created by me and you can find it in the documantation.
+* If you don't have OpenCV install in your computer you can do it by typing ```pip install opencv-python``` or ```pip3 install opencv-python``` in your Terminal.
+* If you don't have Numpy install in your computer you can do it by typing ```pip install numpy``` or ```pip3 install numpy``` in your Terminal.
+* (I'm using a virtual environment [Anaconda](https://docs.anaconda.com/anaconda/install/) to install all the packages).
+* This is one of the easiest and simplest ways to use OpenCV Face Detection.
+There are more things to learn about it so you can make the best with it.
+With this technology you can create amazing things.

 ## References
 * [About OpenCV](https://opencv.org/about/)